mozilla/addons-server/docs/topics/celery.rst

   # RabbitMQ insists on writing to /var
   sudo rabbitmq-server -detached

-  # Setup rabitty things
+  # Setup rabitty things (sudo is required to read the cookie file)
-  rabbitmqctl add_user zamboni zamboni rabbitmqctl add_vhost zamboni rabbitmqctl set_permissions -p zamboni zamboni ".*" ".*" ".*"
+  sudo rabbitmqctl add_user zamboni zamboni sudo rabbitmqctl add_vhost zamboni sudo rabbitmqctl set_permissions -p zamboni zamboni ".*" ".*" ".*"

 Back in safe and happy django-land you should be able to run: ::